+I-3.1 Choice of test procedure(s)

-- a.
+a.
 Test objectives.
-The primary objectives of the rain test are to determine if: - (1) Rain can penetrate the enclosure of the test item while it is in its operational or storage configuration. - (2) The test item can meet its performance specifications during and after exposure to rain. - (3) Rain causes physical deterioration of the test item. - (4) The rain and collected rainwater removal systems are effective. - b.
+The primary objectives of the rain test are to determine if:

+(1) Rain can penetrate the enclosure of the test item while it is in its operational or storage configuration.

+(2) The test item can meet its performance specifications during and after exposure to rain.

+(3) Rain causes physical deterioration of the test item.

+(4) The rain and collected rainwater removal systems are effective.

+b.
 Selection of the test procedure.
-Three test procedures are included within method 506.2: blowing rain, drip, and watertightness.
-Select the procedure that presents the most severe exposure anticipated for the test item. - (1) Procedure I Blowing rain.
+Three test procedures are included within method 506.3: blowing rain, drip, and watertightness.
+Select the procedure that presents the most severe exposure anticipated for the test item.

+(1) Procedure I - Blowing rain.
 Procedure I is applicable for equipment which will be deployed out-of-doors and which will be unprotected from blowing rain.
 The accompanying wind velocity can vary from almost calm to extremely high.
-Test items which cannot be adequately tested with this procedure because of their large size should be considered for testing under procedure III. - (2) Procedure II Drip.
-Procedure II is appropriate when equipment is normally protected from rain but may be exposed to falling water from condensation or leakage from upper surfaces. - (3) Procedure III Watertightness.
+Test items which cannot be adequately tested with this procedure because of their large size should be considered for testing under procedure III.

+(2) Procedure II - Drip.
+Procedure II is appropriate when equipment is normally protected from rain but may be exposed to falling water from condensation or leakage from upper surfaces.

+(3) Procedure III - Watertightness.
 Procedure III should be considered when large (shelter-size) equipment is to be tested and a blowing-rain facility is not available or practical.
 This procedure is not intended to simulate natural rainfall but will provide a high degree of confidence in the watertightness of a piece of equipment.

-- I-3.2 Choice of related test conditions.
-Variables under each test procedure include the test item configuration, rainfall rate, wind velocity, test item exposure surfaces, water pressure, and any additional appropriate guidelines in accordance with the requirements document. - a.
+I-3.2 Choice of related test conditions.
+Variables under each test procedure include the test item configuration, rainfall rate, wind velocity, test item exposure surfaces, water pressure, and any additional appropriate guidelines in accordance with the requirements document.

+a.
 Test item configuration.
 The test item should be tested in all the configurations in which it can be placed during its life cycle.
-As a minimum, the following configurations should be considered: - (1) In a shipping/storage container or transit case. - (2) Protected or not protected. - (3) In its operational configuration. - (4) Modified with kits for special applications. - b.
-Rainfall rate.
+As a minimum, the following configurations should be considered:

+- (1) In a shipping/storage container or transit case. - (2) Protected or not protected. - (3) In its operational configuration. - (4) Modified with kits for special applications.

+b.
+Rainfall_rate.
 The rainfall rate used in procedure I may be tailored to the anticipated deployment locale and duration.
-An instantaneous rainfall rate equivalent to 0.80 mm/min (1.89 in./h) occurs commonly in areas of heavy rainfall, but a minimum rate of 10 cm/hr (4 in./h) is recommended, since it is not an uncommon occurrence and would provide a reasonable degree of confidence in the test item.
+An instantaneous rainfall rate equivalent to 0.80 mm/min (1.89 in./h) occurs commonly in areas of heavy rainfall, but a minimum rate of 10 cm/hr (4 in/h) is recommended, since it is not an uncommon occurrence and would provide a reasonable degree of confidence in the test item.
 Asia, for example, is known to have high rainfall intensities.
-The highest recorded intensity for 1 minute occurred in Maryland and was 31.2 mm/min (1.23 in./min).
-For testing purposes, the following table of rainfall rates (from MIL-STD-210B) for worldwide expected durations of exposure (EDE) from 2 to 25 years is more realistic.
+The highest recorded intensity for one minute occurred in Maryland and was 31.2 mm/min (1.23 in./min.).
+For testing purposes, the following table of rainfall rates (from MIL-STD-210) for worldwide expected durations of exposure (EDE) from 2 to 25 years is more realistic.

-TABLE 506.2-I. Expected rainfall rates for different exposure durations.
+TABLE 506.3-1.
+Expected_rainfall_rates_for_different exposure durations.

-EDE .
+: EDE !
 Rate

-(yr) (in./h) (cm/h)
+l (yr) (in./h) 1 (cm/h)

-2 4.0 10
+: 2 : 4.0 : 10 1

-5 4.7 12
+: 5 · • 4.7 ; 12 :

-10 5.2 13
+: 10 1 5.2 I 13 :

-25 5.8 15
+: 25 : 5.8 1 15 :

 c.
 Droplet size.
-Nominal drop-size spectra exist for instantaneous rainfall rates, but, according to MIL-STD-210B, for the long-term rainfall rates they are meaningless, since rates are made up of many different instantaneous rates possessing different spectra.
-For these tests, droplet sizes should not be smaller than approximately 0.5 mm in diameter, 1/ which is considered to be mist or drizzle rather than rain (reference e.), or larger than 4.5 mm.
+Nominal drop-size spectra exist for instantaneous rainfall rates, but, according to MIL-STD-210, for the long-term rainfall rates they are meaningless, since rates are made up of many different instantaneous rates possessing different spectra.
+For these tests, droplet sizes should not be smaller than approximately 0.5 mm in diameter, $\frac{1}{}$ which is considered to be mist or drizzle rather than rain (reference e.), or larger than 4.5mm.